Dávid Petrik

-Dávid Petrik is a Slovak Football player who currently plays for Slovak First Division side Zemplín Michalovce.
+Dávid Petrik (born 14 June 2005) is a Slovak professional footballer who currently plays for Slávia TU Košice on loan from Slovak First Division side Zemplín Michalovce.

+He is the all time youngest goal scorer for Zemplín, with the record set at the age of 17 years, 5 months, and 10 days.

 Club career

 Zemplín Michalovce

 Petrik is a product of Zemplín academy.
+He signed his first professional in 2022, signing until June 2025.
 He made his debut for the club on 8 April 2022, in a 3–1 loss against Liptovský Mikuláš.
-Petrik scored his first professional goal after coming on for Matúš Marcin in the 69’ minute against Spartak Trnava in a 4–1 loss.

-He is the all time youngest goal scorer for Zemplín, with the record set at the age of 17 years, 5 months, and 10 days.
+Petrik scored his first professional goal after coming on for Matúš Marcin in the 69th minute against Spartak Trnava in a 4–1 loss.
+The goal made Petrik the all time youngest goal scorer in Zemplín Michalovce history, with the record set at the age of 17 years, 5 months, and 10 days.
+In August 2024, he signed an extension to his contract with Michalovce, keeping him at the club until the end of the 2026/27 season.

-Humenné (loan)
+Loan to Humenné

 Petrik joined FK Humenné on 16 February 2025 on a 6 month loan.
-He scored his first goal from the club in a 1–1 draw against FC Petržalka in the league.
+He scored his first goal from the club in a 1–1 draw against FC Petržalka in the league, scoring in the 67th minute of the game following 4 red cards.
+Despite good performances, Petrik would not be able to help his team survive in the 2.
+Liga.

+Return and loan to Slávia TU Košice

+After his loan to Humenné, Petrik returned to Zemplín Michalovce.
+He was a part of the squad ahead of the 2025–26 league season.
+However, due to an injury in a pre-season friendly, Petrik would miss out on the majority of the games in the regular season of the Slovak First Football League.
+He was a part of the Zemplín squad ahead of the winter preparations in Turkey.

+On 18 February 2026, it was announced that Petrík would be returning to the second division, this time joining newly promoted side Slávia TU Košice on a 6-month loan.
+He debuted in a 1–0 loss against Dynamo Malženice, playing 60 minutes of the game.
+He scored in his next match, a 1–0 win over FC Petržalka, scoring the winning goal in the 40th minute.

 International career

 On 15 March 2023, Petrik was nominated for the Slovakia U18.
-He scored a goal in a 5:1 win over North Macedonia U18,and the winning goal in a 1:0 win over United States U18.
-He also featured in 2 games for Slovakia U19, including a 1:1 draw against Northern Ireland U19.
+He scored a goal in a 5–1 win over North Macedonia U18, and the winning goal in a 1–0 win over United States U18.
+He also featured in 2 games for Slovakia U19, including a 1–1 draw against Northern Ireland U19.